desaiaalap/email-assistant/model_pipeline/README.md

 - **Prompt Variations**: Measuring impact of different prompt styles
 - **Parameter Sensitivity**: Analyzing effects of temperature and token limits

 The sensitivity analysis is implemented in `sensitivity_analysis.py`.
+Our model performed well on all the criterias.

 ## Cloud Deployment